fone4u/hadoop_explorations/pig/README.md

 # Analyzing N-grams with Hadoop Pig

+(UNDER CONSTRUCTION)

 Most things related to Hadoop seem to have an animal connotation attached to it.
-I don't know the reason for calling it Pig, but I just like a real pig, Hadoop Pig can be trained to search for precious things buried beyond our ordinary reach.
-Truffels for real pig, data for Hadoop Pig.
+I don't know the reason for calling it Pig, but I can see that just like a real pig, Hadoop Pig can be trained to search for precious things buried beyond our ordinary reach.
+Truffels in the case of real pig, data in the case of Hadoop Pig.
-A brute force animal who can also be delicate.
-Enough!
+A brute force savage animal who can also be delicate.

 On of the most common "Hello World" Pig example is to count words in a text.
-Let's build on this example but take it to the ultimate extreme - to count every word ever written (or scanned by Google) from 1800 to 2000.
+Let's build on this example but take it to the ultimate extreme - to count every word ever written in books between 1800 and 2000.

-(UNDER CONSTRUCTION)

 N-gram: http://en.wikipedia.org/wiki/N-gram